-In addition to the approval of a resort master plan, new development within a master planned resort requires approval of a special use permit, except where the applicant requests and the County authorizes a development agreement pursuant to SCC Chapter 14.53, Development Agreements.
+In addition to the approval of a resort master plan, new development within a master planned resort requires approval of a development agreement pursuant to SCC Chapter 14.53, Development Agreements.

 14.56.090 Modifications and amendments to adopted master plans.